freeCodeCamp/chapter/README.md

 You can run any command within the container by prefixing it with `docker-compose exec app`, e.g. `docker-compose exec app npm install express`

+## Additional DB docs can be found in server/docs/README.md

 ## Testing
 Run tests
 ```